react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 - `itemsContainerStyle` - style object for the content section
 - `itemStyle` - style object for the single item, which can contain an Icon and/or a Label
 - `labelStyle` - style object to overwrite `Text` style inside content section, when your label is a string
+- `activeLabelStyle` - style object to overwrite `Text` style of the active label, when your label is a string (merged with `labelStyle`)
+- `inactiveLabelStyle` - style object to overwrite `Text` style of the inactive label, when your label is a string (merged with `labelStyle`)
 - `iconContainerStyle` - style object to overwrite `View` icon container styles.

 #### Example: